This post and its photos may contain affiliate links, view our disclosure policy.

 - Color connect game

-Time capsules should reflect a little bit of the time period they are coming from (and reflect a little of your personality).
+Time capsules should reflect a special time and a little bit of the time period they are coming from (and reflect a little of your personality).

 Examples of items you could put in your time capsule include: